 Healing Modalities for PTSD

 In addition to EMDR therapy, there are other ways a person can heal from PTSD.
 These include clinical hypnotherapy, Solution Focused Brief Therapy, Cognitive Behavioral Therapy, Exposure Therapy, Dialectical Behavioral Therapy, and Cognitive Processing Therapy.
-I also offer a self-help video program that goes more in depth about PTSD and how to heal from it, which you can access here.

 If you would like more information about your symptoms after a traumatic incident and EMDR therapy to make your symptoms less upsetting, please call me or click the box below to contact me.